gildofabregat/RDD-Relation-Extraction-2018/README.md

 	│	│	|	└── *.pk
 	|	│	└── configurations
 	│	|	│	└── configuration_*.json
-	│	├── RDD-CNN.py (File which contains the routines for creating and training the model) │	├── preprocess.py (Script for corpus preprocessing)
+	│	├── RDD-CNN.py (Python code for creating and training the model) │	├── preprocess.py (Script for corpus preprocessing)
 	├── trained-model (or build)
 	|	├── RDD-CNN.h5